Skip to main content

 This methodology is implemented as a Python user-defined function (UDF) appended to clean room queries.
 Question templates allow clean room owners to specify which metrics should be treated with random noise.

-The Epsilon value is adjusted based on where the Data Decibel slider is set.
-A higher data decibel yields an Epsilon value closer to 0 (more noise) and a lower decibel yields an Epsilon value closer to 1 (less noise).
+The noise value is adjusted based on where the Data Decibel slider is set.
+A higher data decibel yields a value closer to 0 (more noise) and a lower decibel yields a value closer to 1 (less noise).

 The following example scenario shows a base value before noise injection of 14,237.
 Its decibel values change depending on the amount of noise applied using the slider: Low (1), Medium (50), and High (99).
 Low and medium noise do not result in much variation, whereas high noise significantly changes the values.